 - Be up to date on all other current government loan payments

 While it’s harder to qualify, you’ll benefit from favorable lending terms.
 SmartBiz has other loans that aren’t SBA-backed.
-But I’d only consider using this platform if you’re seeking an SBA loan.
+But we’d only consider using this platform if you’re seeking an SBA loan.

 Credibility Capital specializes in small business loans.
 All of their loans are bank-backed, which gives them the ability to provide lower rates than other financing options on our list.